kayceesrk/kayceesrk.github.io/_posts/2026-06-13-an-oxcaml-book-that-runs.md

-for VS Code will install a compiler toolchain for you, and the [`dune`](https://dune.build/) build system and the [`opam`](https://opam.ocaml.org/) package manager have all worked seamlessly together for years now.
+for VS Code will install a compiler toolchain for you, and the [`dune`](https://dune.build/) build system and the [`opam`](https://opam.ocaml.org/) package manager have all worked well together for years now.
 But that is the experience for someone who already knows they want VS Code, knows what a switch is, and knows what to do when a step does not go as the happy path describes.
 For a beginner, the path from "I have a laptop" to "I ran